-34. ~~35.~~ Development of the GDP is expected to require the construction and installation of arterial streets, sanitary sewer, water and stormwater trunk and interceptor lines, a sanitary sewer lift station and other significant public improvements which will provide coordinated, regional improvements benefiting properties other than the GDP.
-For those improvements, or a portion of them, which are located beyond the boundaries of the GDP and are not contemplated in the MFA or ~~in the~~ CenterraCenterra South MFA, as applicable, or in the applicable Metropolitan ~~Districts~~District(s) Service Plan(s) to be constructed by the ~~Centerra~~-Metropolitan Districts, Applicants of projects within the

-GDP shall use good faith efforts to obtain required easements or rights-of-way for the same in a reasonably direct route, including paying fair market value compensation therefor.
-If an Applicant is unable to so obtain required easements or rights-of-way, the City, in good faith, will consider condemnation pursuant to ~~then~~the current City policy to obtain the same.
-If condemnation action is taken by the City, the actual costs to the City, including attorneys' fees, therefor shall be paid by the Applicant whose project triggered the condemnation, unless the public improvement for which such easement or right-of-way is needed is eligible for reimbursement under the ~~Municipal Code~~UDC.
+35. Development of the GDP is expected to require the construction and installation of arterial streets, sanitary sewer, water and stormwater trunk and interceptor lines, a sanitary sewer lift station and other significant public improvements which will provide coordinated, regional improvements benefiting properties other than the GDP.
+For those improvements, or a portion of them, which are located beyond the boundaries of the GDP and are not contemplated in the MFA or in the Centerra Metropolitan Districts' Service Plan to be constructed by the Centerra Metropolitan Districts, Applicants of projects within the GDP shall use good faith efforts to obtain required easements or rights-of-way for the same in a reasonably direct route, including paying fair market value compensation therefor.
+If an Applicant is unable to so obtain required easements or rights-of-way, the City, in good faith, will consider condemnation pursuant to then current City policy to obtain the same.
+If condemnation action is taken by the City, the actual costs to the City, including attorneys' fees, therefor shall be paid by the Applicant whose project triggered the condemnation, unless the public improvement for which such easement or right-of-way is needed is eligible for reimbursement under the Municipal Code.